What to consider when you claim for a supermarket accident

 Supermarket injury claims are usually referred to as public place, or occupiers' liability, claims.
 Click on the icons below to learn more:

-No win, no fee supermarket injury compensation claims
+Can I make a no win, no fee supermarket injury claim?

 Find out more about how no win, no fee claims work